osxmidi/LinVst/README.md

 D3D/OpenGL Wine config advice can be found at gaming forums.

+Additional dll's (dll overrides) might have to be added to Wine for some plugins.

+Winetricks might help with some plugins https://github.com/Winetricks/winetricks

 Some plugins might use wininet for internet connections (online registration, online help, etc) which might cause problems depending on Wines current implementation.

 Winetricks wininet and/or installing winbind for a distro (sudo apt-get install winbind) might help (wininet and it's associated dll's can also be manually installed as dll overrides).

-Additional dll's (dll overrides) might have to be added to Wine for some plugins.

-Winetricks might help with some plugins.

 Turning off the vst's multiprocessor support and/or GPU acceleration might help in some cases, due to what features Wine currently supports (Wine version dependent).